tie-set/stadle_docs/docs/overview.rst

 Our STADLE is a paradigm-shifting intelligence centric platform for federated, collaborative, and continuous learning.
 STADLE stands for Scalable Traceable Adaptive Distributed Learning platform.

-Federated learning, the core capability of STADLE, continuously collects Machine Learning models from distributed devices or clients, aggregates the collective intelligence, and bring it back to the local devices.
+In particular, Federated learning, the core capability of STADLE, continuously collects Machine Learning models from distributed devices or clients, aggregates the collective intelligence, and bring it back to the local devices.
 Therefore, Federated Learning (FL) using our STADLE solves the fundamental problems that commonly appear in ML systems such as